 Best for: Hyperpigmentation, deep cleansing, oily skin

-However, it has one additional property: Clay masking with Fuller’s earth is also great for treating hyperpigmentation, because of its mild bleaching action.
+However, it has one additional property: Clay masking with Fuller’s earth is also great for treating hyperpigmentation and dark spots because of its mild bleaching action.

 Best for: Softening, exfoliating, deep cleansing, dry patches, boost blood flow, revive dull skin

-Yellow kaolin is a little more absorbent and exfoliating, with the additional benefit of busting dead skin cells and boosting skin circulation.
+Yellow kaolin is a little more absorbent and exfoliating, with the additional benefit of busting dead skin cells and boosting skin circulation for healthy skin.

-Red kaolin is the most absorbent, making it perfect for oily, congested and acne-prone skin.
+Red kaolin is the most absorbent, making it the perfect clay mask for acne, along with oily and congested skin.

 Pink kaolin (also known as rose clay or pink clay mask) is a mixture of white and red clay — this clay mask’s benefits are great for oily yet sensitive skin that needs medium-level exfoliation and detoxification.

 Best for: Fine lines, enlarged pores, acne, oily or damaged skin

-Made of mineral-rich volcanic ash mined from the bedrock quarries of France, this green clay’s molecular structure helps pull out deeply seated toxins, bust blemishes, soak up excess oil, improve skin tone, neutralise free radicals, boost circulation and balance skin’s pH levels.
+Made of mineral-rich volcanic ash mined from the bedrock quarries of France, this green clay’s molecular structure helps pull out deeply seated toxins and heavy metals, bust blemishes, soak up excess oil, improve skin tone, neutralise free radicals, boost circulation and balance skin’s pH levels.

-This clay face mask is also a great anti-ager, given its toning action, which boosts circulation to repair damaged skin, soothes out fine lines and tones enlarged pores.
+This clay face mask is also a great anti-ager, given its toning action, which boosts circulation to repair damaged skin, soothes out fine lines and reduces the appearance of enlarged pores.

-Use a French clay for acne prone skin and oily complexions — it may be too drying for those on the other end of the spectrum.
+Use a French clay mask for acne prone skin and oily complexions — it may be too drying for those on the other end of the spectrum.
 It also works great for body wraps and foot soaks!